aahmed71/Easy-Team-Up/README.md

 2. Determine time for event and notify all participants

+3. Added notifications when user accepts an invite (notifies event creator)

 ### Feature 3
 1. Check invitation timestamp (prevent users from accepting overdue invites and editing their events past the sign-up due date.)